ome/omero-web-zarr/README.rst

 Implementation of [OME-NGFF](https://ngff.openmicroscopy.org/latest/) API with an omero-web app.

-Currently this app only supports OME-NGFF v0.1.
+This plugins supports OME-NGFF v0.1, v03, v0.4.
 For a given Image ID in OMERO, the following URL will refer to an OME-NGFF image:

     https://[omero-server]/zarr/image/ID.zarr/